kemckinnmsft/LabContent/MW-SC-TS317-web.md

 1. On Client01, open the browser that is logged into the Azure Portal.

-	> :warn: Some of the content shown in this dashboard will not be present because we did not perform manual labeling.
+	> :warning: Some of the content shown in this dashboard will not be present because we did not perform manual labeling.
 This content has been left in to show the capabilities of the reports.

 1. Under **Dashboards**, click on **Usage report (Preview)**.